acc1729/anethaathira/docs/bluemage.md

 ## Traits

 As part of your understanding of your foes, you may adopt certain traits throughout your travels.
-The traits you can learn are detailed in the Traits List at the end of this class.
+The traits you can learn are detailed in the Traits List at the end of this class description.
 You may know a number of traits equal to half your Blue Mage level + your Intelligence modifier.
 You may discard a known trait when learning a new one.